mconsole/The-People-Search/README.md

 # The-People-Search
-Test .NET application for searching user information in a database
+Test .NET application for searching user information in a database or adding a new user.